-With much of the country dealing with colder than normal temperatures, comfort seems to be top of mind for many people.
-Daily comfort is more than making sure you have warm jackets and hats.
-The colder weather really sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+Much of the country is facing below average temperatures right now and comfort seems to be top of mind for many people.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather essentially sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.

 Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
-These differ in the level of importance, but they are both annoyances that may be prevented with the use of a humidifier.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.

 Why does the air dry out?